To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 We’ll begin the guide with the lower-profile trainers first.
 While these shoes aren’t as punishing as the ones meant for 5K runs, they aren’t fleshed-out cushioned trainers either.
 So there’s a fair bit of overlap with the products mentioned on our ‘shoes for 10K’ guide.

 The second group packs more foam underneath as compared to the low-profile runners.
 However, for this guide, we’ve steered clear of standard running shoes like the Asics Cumulus, the adidas Solar Glide, or the Brooks Ghost.
 The reason?
 If you’re running anything less than a half marathon, you should be able to dial up speed without the midsole getting in your way.

 There are no max-cushion shoes either; please refer to this guide for options if you’re interested.

 In their place, we’ve included cushioned running shoes with a bit of snap in them.
 That way, the cushioning won’t slow you down even if you want your high-mileage runs to be fast.
-The Reebok Forever Floatride Energy is an exception.
-After all, we did name it the best running shoe of this year.
+The Reebok Forever Floatride Energy 2 is an exception.
+After all, we did name the first-gen model the best running shoe of this year.
 The V 2.0 has the same midsole, so there’s no change in the ride quality.

 Category 1: Low-profile running shoes for long distances

 1) adidas adizero Boston 9

 Over the years, the adizero Boston has built its reputation as a tempo-friendly shoe that also goes easy on your feet.

 A snug upper locks the foot down over a midsole that uses firm EVA rims along with a Boost foam midsole and full-contact outsole.
 As a result, the shoe feels stable and fast while being cushioned enough for high-mileage outings.

-You also get a lot of useful life out of the Boston due to its ultra-durable Continental rubber underside.
+You also get a lot of useful life out of the Boston due to its ultra-durable Continental rubber outsole.